Regardless of what you spend on Facebook ads, it's vital to maximize your returns.

 6. Start Your First Round of Testing

-To figure out which ad copy works best, launch 2-3 ads that are exactly the same except for a single element, such as the copy.
+To figure out which ad copy works best, launch two to three ads that are exactly the same except for a single element, such as the copy.

 7. Monitor Results Using Facebook and Your Own Data

-Monitor the data as your test runs, but allow things to settle for the first few days because the data can often appear to suggest a particular conclusion, but this can change radically once enough data has accumulated.
+Monitor the data as the results come in, but allow things to settle for the first few days.
+The data can often appear at first to suggest a particular conclusion, but that can soon change with more data

 Before making any changes, make sure the ad set has left the Learning Period.